-In 1935, President Franklin D. Roosevelt established the Jefferson National Expansion Memorial Historic Site.
-Located in St. Louis, the park honored Thomas Jefferson’s role in America’s westward expansion.
-The project stalled during the Second World War and didn’t start up again until 1947 when a competition was held for a design that would symbolize St. Louis’s role as “the gateway to the west.”
+In 1935, President Franklin D. Roosevelt established the Jefferson National Expansion Memorial Historic Site in St. Louis.
+The park honored Thomas Jefferson’s role in America’s westward expansion.
+The project stalled during World War II and didn’t start up again until 1947 when a competition was held for a design that would symbolize St. Louis’s role as “the gateway to the west.”

 Jefferson believed education to be “the greatest weapon of human freedom.”
 In the spirit of his words, Charles and Ray proposed an “information center”—a social environment consisting of four sections.